-To configure Perforce to run trigger scripts when users submit changelists, use changelist submission triggers: these are triggers of type submit, content, and commit.
+To configure Perforce to run trigger scripts when users submit changelists, use changelist submission triggers: these are triggers of type change-submit, change-content, and change-commit.

 For changelist submission triggers, the path column of each trigger line is a file pattern in depot syntax.
 If a changelist being submitted contains any files in this path, the trigger fires.
 To prevent changes to a file from firing a trigger, use an exclusionary mapping in the path.